Abirii/Camara-Remote-Control/README.md

   The location of contours on **one** edge of the frame.

-  There is 0 or one fingers that being held up
+  There is only one finger that being held up.(thumb)

+In this exemple:
+there is two sets of contours on both side of the frame.
+But the size of the contours on the left is too big, the size of the right contours is in the right range, so there is only allowed contours set. the number of fingers that held up is 5, so the channle will *not* change.
+(If 4 fingers will be in to the circle, then switch to next channel)